-- Please do not leave children in vehicles unattended. - Do not leave your cars running in the parking lot while picking up your children or dropping them off. - Do not park in the fire lane; it is strictly for buses and emergency equipment. - Parents/guardians must park in designated area of parking lot to drop off and pick up children. - Children must remain with parent/guardian at all times until they are safely with their teachers - Children may not enter the building by themselves.
+- Please do not leave children in vehicles unattended. - Do not leave your car running in the parking lot while picking up your children or dropping them off. - Do not park in the fire lane; it is strictly for buses and emergency equipment. - Parents/guardians must park in designated area of parking lot to drop off and pick up children. - Children must always remain with parent/guardian until they are safely with their teachers. - Children may not enter the building by themselves.

-Your child must remain with you at all times when arriving or leaving the center.
+Your child must always remain with you when arriving or leaving the center.